maxludden/supergene-v2/books/book07/md/chapter-2353.md

 Nine-Headed Bird, upon hearing these comments, became furious.
 He knew that Han Sen was much weaker than him, but the Kingese powering Han Sen’s body were simply too powerful.
 The whole universe and all its creatures were answering to Han Sen. His every punch was combined with the power of the sky and the ground.
 It was enough to surpass Nine-Headed Bird’s own power.

 Nine-Headed Bird was punched in the face.
 He was sent flying away again, sputtering in anger.
-“F*ck you!
+“Fuck you!
 If I don’t attack with everything I have, you’ll think I’m nothing more than a housecat.
 Time to show you that I’m a tiger.”

 He shook his arms, and a black light glowed out of his body.
 His arms became black wings as his body began to swell.
 He became a disturbing black bird.